 Then Socrates asks a trickier question: Could it perhaps be that it’s wrong to show ingratitude toward our friends but right to show ingratitude to our enemies?
 He asks that question, incidentally, because Lamprocles would have been familiar with a Greek saying that a good man helps his friends and harms his enemies, which Socrates thought was a very wrong-headed way of understanding justice.

-Lamprocles says he’s thought about this already and disagrees with it, perhaps because he’s heard Socrates’ criticisms of this view.
+Lamprocles says he’s thought about this already and disagrees with it, perhaps because he’s heard Socrates criticize this view.
 (We can almost imagine him thinking “Hmmm… I’ve heard this one before.”)
 So instead the boy says that whether someone is a friend or an enemy, either way, as long as we’ve received a favour from them then we should show them gratitude in return.
-They both agree that being ungrateful to anyone, friend or enemy, who does you favour would be the height of injustice.
+They both agree that being ungrateful to anyone who does you a favour, friend or enemy, would be the height of injustice.
 Socrates asks if that means that the greater a favour someone receives without showing gratitude in return, the more unjust they are being, and his son agrees.

 This sounds like it’s at risk of turning into a bit of a finger-wagging sermon on being grateful to your mother for everything she’s sacrificed, etc., although maybe quite a reasonable and articulate one.
 Lamprocles isn’t convinced, though.
 He says, “Well, all that might be true, but nevertheless you can’t expect anyone to put up with her temper!”
 He’s trying to say that negates everything else.
 This leads Socrates into an interesting examination of how to cope with difficult people.
 If it’s much easier to deal with Xanthippe’s temper than their son assumes then he’s got no reason to be ungrateful to her, given everything else she’s done for him.
 Her sharp-tongue becomes something trivial.
 Indeed, elsewhere we’re told that even when she threw cold water over Socrates or tore the shirt from his back in public, he just shrugged it off with indifference.